danagoro1212/job-automation/README.md

 ﻿# LinkedIn Job Scraper – Student & Part-Time Developer Roles

-This is a Python automation script that searches for relevant **student and part-time software development jobs** on LinkedIn, filters them based on smart criteria, and updates a connected **Google Sheet** with only relevant results.
+This is a Python automation script that searches for relevant **software development jobs** on LinkedIn, filters them based on smart criteria, and updates a connected **Google Sheet** with only relevant results.

 ---